cloudlabs-ufscar/incus-charm/CONTRIBUTING.md

 ### Testing

 This project uses `tox` for managing test environments.
-There are some pre-configured environments that can be used for linting and formatting code when you're preparing contributions to the charm:
+There are some environments that can be used for linting and formatting code when you're preparing contributions to the charm:

 ```shell
 tox run -e format        # update your code according to linting rules